 February 7: ASI HAP Program Director participated in the annual meeting of the National Coalition on Violence Against Animals; ASI Program Director co-facilitated the Executive Committee and General Membership meetings.

-November 4-5, 2015: Dr. Maya Gupta, ASI’s Executive Director, will be giving a class on rapidthe link between human and animal violence at the University of Knoxville, Tennessee, in the Veterinary Social Work program.
-To find out more about the class, to register, or to find out about the Veterinary Social Work program, please visit this link.
+November 4-5, 2015: Dr. Maya Gupta, ASI’s Executive Director, will be giving a class on the link between human and animal violence at the University of Knoxville, Tennessee, in the Veterinary Social Work program.

 October 22, 2015: Lisa Lunghofer will be teaching a workshop on AniCare® at Animal Friends in Pittsburgh.